OpenHack/openhack.github.com/albuquerque/index.markdown

 You'll find someone to pair with at the meetup.

 OpenHack ABQ is _very_ novice friendly.
 Just interested in seeing what people are up to?
-Come on by and sit in on a project being worked on.
+Come on by and sit in on a project someone is working on.

 ### Next meetup

-The next meetup will be **October 17, 2013** at Convivium Coworking:
+The next meetup will be **November 21, 2013** at Convivium Coworking:

 5924 Anaheim Ave NE
 Albuquerque, NM 87113